 Kickboxing Belt System

-At Art of Kickboxing, we have a progressive belt system that reflects your mastery and overtime allow you to pursue a career as an instructor or coach.
+At Art of Kickboxing, we provide an exclusive kickboxing belt system that reflects your kickboxing mastery and, over time, allows you to pursue a career as an instructor or coach.
 You’ll begin with a white belt, learning the essential fundamentals.
-As you develop your skills, you’ll progress through color-coded belts: Yellow, Orange, Green, Blue, Purple, Red, and Brown, each indicating a new level of technique and fitness.
-Achieving a Black Belt is the pinnacle of your training, symbolizing advanced expertise, dedication, and a deep theoretical understanding of kickboxing.
+As you develop your skills, you’ll progress through color-coded belts: Yellow, Orange, Green, Blue, Purple, Red, Brown, and Black, each indicating a new rank of kickboxing mastery.
+Achieving a Black Belt is the pinnacle of your training, symbolizing advanced expertise, dedication, and a deep practical and theoretical understanding of kickboxing.

 Ranking Up Towards A New Career